 LMDC's planning activities began with the site planning for the World Trade Center site and the areas immediately surrounding the site.
-This planning will continue over the next year and include planning, design guidelines, and environmental review.
+This planning will continue over the next year and include aspects such as public participation, design guidelines, and environmental review.